aptech/docs/docs/CR-integrateControlCreate.rst

 ::

-    //Declare 'ctl' as an instance of an
+    // Declare 'ctl' as an instance of an
     //'integrateControl' structure
     struct integrateControl ctl;

-    //Fill with default settings
+    // Fill with default settings
     ctl = integrateControlCreate();

 Source